fako/writing/main/plot-trilogy.md

 After some ordeals they to find The Barbarian King in Tirion's stronghold.
 To free him they have to face Tirion who seems to haven't gone insane, but is only trying everything in his power to make The Valley a better place, protecting it from the unknown evil outside.
-Tirion does regret the murder of his friend, but as Moko was manipulated by Cimsidirn he couldn't risk an attack from his friend.
+Tirion does regret the murder of his friend, but as Moko was manipulated by Sinia he couldn't risk an attack from his friend.
 He deeply apologizes, but assures Moko that freeing The Barbarian King would be a big mistake.
 Everything that has been build by Tirion to defend The Valley is due to The Barbarian King.
 Tirion explains that the power of the Barbarian King is to set the monkeys to work.
 If their enemies would get a hold on The Barbarian King, they could harness the labor of the monkeys to build an army.
 An army would easily overrun The Valley and destroy it.
-Without Regne and Cimsidirn to create an alternative world the Valley would fall for real this time.
+Without Regne and Sinia to create an alternative world the Valley would fall for real this time.
 Everybody Moko loves would die a horrible death.

 Moko is uncertain what to do, but he can't risk killing Tirion or freeing The Barbarian King.